Cláudia Gadelha: 2016

 In early 2016, the UFC announced that Gadelha would be one of the coaches, opposite former opponent Joanna Jędrzejczyk on The Ultimate Fighter 23.
 A rematch for the UFC Strawweight Championship between the two took place on July 8, 2016, at The Ultimate Fighter 23 Finale.
 She lost the fight via unanimous decision.
+This fight earned her a Fight of the Night award.

-On November 19, 2016, she defeated Cortney Casey at UFC Fight Night: Bader vs. Nogueira 2 via unanimous decision.
+On November 19, 2016, she defeated Cortney Casey at UFC Fight Night 100 via unanimous decision.

 2017

 Gadelha faced Karolina Kowalkiewicz in the co-main event at UFC 212 on June 3, 2017.
 She won the bout by rear-naked choke submission in the first round.
 The win also earned Gadelha her first Performance of the Night bonus award.

-Gadelha faced Jéssica Andrade at UFC Fight Night: Saint Preux vs. Okami on September 23, 2017.
+Gadelha faced Jéssica Andrade at UFC Fight Night 117 on September 23, 2017.
 She lost the fight via unanimous decision.
 The fight earned Gadelha her second Fight of the Night bonus award.